gsoft-inc/sg-orbit/README.md

 **Storybook**

-We recommend to develop every components in [Storybook](https://storybook.js.org).
+Every components must be developed in [Storybook](https://storybook.js.org).

-This is a convenient sandbox that help the developpers write organized and isolated stories for every specifications of the component.
-Storybook also facilitate functionnal testing and integrate very well with automated testing technologies.
+Storybook is a convenient sandbox that help the developpers write organized and isolated stories that match the specifications of the component.
+Storybook also facilitate functionnal testing and integrate very well with automated visual testing technologies.

-When completed, the whole Storybook will represent a functional catalog of all the Sharegate design system components and will be available online for the design team.
+The resulting Storybook *playbook* will represent a catalog of all the Sharegate design system components and will be available online for the design team.

-For more informations about the automated visual tests, view the [Testings](https://github.com/gsoft-inc/sg-brand/blob/master/README.md#testing) section.
+For more informations about automated visual tests, view the [Testings](https://github.com/gsoft-inc/sg-brand/blob/master/README.md#testing) section.

 **Start developing**